grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf/setup-docker.md

 ---
 title: "Setup eBPF Profiling on Docker"
 menuTitle: "Setting up on Docker"
-description: "Setting up eBPF Profiling with Grafana Agent on Docker"
+description: "Setting up eBPF Profiling with Grafana Alloy on Docker"
 weight: 20
 ---

 # Setup eBPF Profiling on Docker

-To set up eBPF profiling with Grafana Agent on Linux, you need to:
+To set up eBPF profiling with Grafana Alloy on Linux, you need to:

 - Verify that your system meets the requirements.
-- Create a Grafana Agent configuration file.
+- Create a Grafana Alloy configuration file.
 For more information, refer to the [Configuration reference][config-reference].
-- Run Grafana Agent or Grafana Alloy.
+- Run Grafana Alloy.
 - Verify that profiles are received.

 {{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

-## Prerequisites
+## Before you begin

 Before you begin, you need:

-- A Pyroscope server where the agent will send profiling data.
+- A Pyroscope server where Alloy can send profiling data.
-- Access to Grafana with the [Grafana Pyroscope datasource][pyroscope-ds] provisioned.
+- Access to Grafana with the [Grafana Pyroscope data source][pyroscope-ds] provisioned.
 - [Docker Engine](https://docs.docker.com/engine/install/) installed.

 {{% admonition type="note" %}}
-If you don't have a Grafana and/or a Pyroscope server, you can use the [Grafana Cloud][gcloud] free plan to get started.
+If you don't have a Grafana or a Pyroscope server, you can use the [Grafana Cloud][gcloud] free plan to get started.
 {{% /admonition %}}

-## Verify system meets the requirements
+## Verify system requirements

-The eBPF profiler requires a Linux kernel version >= 4.9 (due to [BPF_PROG_TYPE_PERF_EVENT](https://lkml.org/lkml/2016/9/1/831)).
+The eBPF profiler requires a Linux kernel version >= 4.9 due to [BPF_PROG_TYPE_PERF_EVENT](https://lkml.org/lkml/2016/9/1/831).

 `BPF_PROG_TYPE_PERF_EVENT` is a type of eBPF program that can be attached to hardware or software events, such as performance monitoring counters or tracepoints, in the Linux kernel.